-‘Oasis of Dialogue’ forum underscores tourism’s role in cementing gulf identity
+‘Oasis of Dialogue’ Forum underscores tourism’s role in cementing Gulf identity

 PHOTO

-Dubbed “Identity and Tourism in the GCC,” the forum was organized by QatarDebate Center and Oman Debate in partnership with Oman’s Ministry of Sports, Culture and Youth and under the patronage of His Highness Sayyid Marwan bin Turki Al Said, Governor of Dhofar.
+Dubbed “Identity and Tourism in the GCC,” the forum was organised by QatarDebate Centre and Oman Debate in partnership with Oman’s Ministry of Sports, Culture and Youth and under the patronage of His Highness Sayyid Marwan bin Turki Al Said, Governor of Dhofar.

-On January 6, the region’s first-of-its-kind forum hosted a session on “National Identity in the GCC” moderated by A. Maryam Al-Kharbooshi, Director of Cultural Identity at the Omani Ministry of Culture, Sports and Youth.

-“I was honored to moderate this lively discussion in terms of knowledge and cultural exchange, with youth interacting, discussing, and asking questions with confidence,” Al-Kharbooshi said.
+“I was honoured to moderate this lively discussion in terms of knowledge and cultural exchange, with youth interacting, discussing, and asking questions with confidence,” Al-Kharbooshi said.

-The forum featured a special session on “Identity and Tourism in the Gulf”, attended by prominent decision-makers and GCC officials, including His Highness Sayyid Marwan bin Turki Al Said, His Excellency Mr. Hassan Al Thawadi, Secretary General of Qatar’s Supreme Committee for Delivery and Legacy, and His Excellency Mr. Saad Al-Rumaihi, President of the Qatar Press Center.
+The forum featured a special session on “Identity and Tourism in the Gulf”, attended by prominent decision-makers and GCC officials, including His Highness Sayyid Marwan bin Turki Al Said, His Excellency Hassan Al Thawadi, Secretary General of Qatar’s Supreme Committee for Delivery and Legacy, and Saad Al-Rumaihi, President of the Qatar Press Centre.
 The session was moderated by Kuwaiti journalist Dr. Ali bin Youssef Al-Sanad.

 The role of tourism in building cultural bridges